yidanzhu997/yidanzhu997/README.md

 ### Hi there 👋

-I am [Danielle Zhu](https://www.linkedin.com/in/danielle-zhu-989972139/), a passionate data-driven problem solver.
-I live in San Diego, and I'm graduating with M.S. in statistics from UC San Diego in March.
-I'm excited to start my career and contribute my skills to innovative decision-making.
+I am [Danielle Zhu](https://www.linkedin.com/in/danielle-zhu-989972139/), a perceptive and self-motivated statistician with a strong foundation in data integration, data analytics, and database management.
+I'm passionate about leveraging data-driven insights to drive impactful solutions.

 My Favourite Languages and Tools: